Please find more information on the cookies here

 „I am an Artist of the World…” Philip de László (1869-1937)Purchase

-Philip de László was a prominent figure in the Hungarian history of art, and among the world’s foremost artists of his age, but is now little known in his native country.
-He is not of the under-appreciated Hungarian geniuses who had to move abroad for his talent to be recognised.
-He was recognised in Hungary in his lifetime, being awarded a gold medal and title of nobility and he received commissions from Franz Joseph I, Emperor of Austria, King of Hungary, and other royal families of Europe.
-Ministers, dukes, counts and prelates, four American presidents, artists and scientists from every corner of the world were counted among his more than 2000 patrons.
+Philip de László was a prominent figure in the history of Hungarian art, and among the world’s foremost artists of his age, but is now little-known in his native country.
+He was indeed recognised in Hungary in his lifetime, being awarded gold medals and a title of nobility, receiving commissions from Franz Joseph I, Emperor of Austria and King of Hungary, and virtually all the royal families of Europe.
+Ministers, dukes, counts and prelates, two popes and four American presidents, artists and scientists from every corner of the world were counted among his more than 2000 patrons.

-At the age of thirty, de László was already one of the wealthiest Hungarian painters and lived in a marvellous studio villa in the vicinity of the capital’s City Park (Városliget).
-He moved to Vienna in 1903 with his wife, Lucy Guinness, following significant foreign commissions and lived there with his growing family until 1907 when they finally settled in London.
-Well-known as one of the greatest portraitists of his age with more than 4000 pictures to his name, he rightly called himself “an artist of the world” and his interface with so many leading figures of his age gives credence to his his oft-quoted phrase: “and [I] paint history, not only individuals”.
+At the age of thirty, de László was already one of the wealthiest Hungarian painters and lived in a marvellous studio villa that he built in the vicinity of the capital’s City Park (Városliget).
+Following significant commissions in Austria and Germany, he moved to Vienna in 1903 with his wife, Lucy Guinness.
+He lived there with his growing family until 1907, when they finally settled in London, by which time he had numerous patrons in France and England too.
+Well-known as one of the greatest portraitists of his age with more than 4000 pictures to his name, he rightly called himself “an artist of the world” and his interface with so many leading figures of his age gives credence to his oft-quoted phrase: “and [I] paint history, not only individuals”.

-Philip de László was the last European painter of the Grand Manner who indeed recorded the history of his era ¬– through portraits of great historical figures.
-His oeuvre constitutes the last great chapter of classical portraiture rooted in the late Renaissance.
-With the decline of the traditional role of aristocracy after World War II, this kind of representational, iconic portraiture lost its significance.
+Philip de László was the last European painter of the Grand Manner who indeed recorded the history of his era – through portraits of the great figures of his time.
+His oeuvre constitutes the last great chapter of classical portraiture rooted in the late Renaissance, and the Stuart period in England.
+With the decline of the traditional role of aristocracy after World War II, this kind of representational, iconic portraiture lost its significance, especially in Hungary.

 Although he became a British citizen, de László remained a proud Hungarian throughout his life.
-He supported Hungarian artists and donated several of his works to the Hungarian state.
+He supported Hungarian artists and donated a number of his works to the Hungarian state.
 His last exhibition was organised nearly 100 years ago at the Műcsarnok in Budapest in 1925.

-The publication of the updated Hungarian edition of the artist’s biography Philip de László: His Life and Art (Corvina Kiadó) and written by Duff Hart-Davis in collaboration with Caroline Corbeau-Parsons (2010, Yale University Press), will concide with the opening of the exhibition.
-The exhibition will also be accompanied both by a Hungarian and an English-language catalogue.
+The publication of the first Hungarian translation of the 2010 biography Philip de László: His Life and Art (Hart-Davis, 2010, Yale University Press), now updated & revised by Beáta Somfalvi, (Corvina Kiadó 2019) coincided with the opening of the exhibition.
+The exhibition is also accompanied by a Hungarian booklet and a well-illustrated English-language catalogue.